artisticat1/obsidian-tikzjax/README.md

 A plugin for Obsidian that lets you render LaTeX and TikZ diagrams in your notes.

+You can render graphs, figures, circuits, chemical diagrams, commutative diagrams, and more.

-Currently, the following packages are available in \usepackage{}:
+The following packages are available in `\usepackage{}`:
 - chemfig
 - tikz-cd
 - circuitikz